 Jacinta di Mase is the founder, director and lead agent of Jacinta di Mase Management and she accepts quality commercial fiction and non-fiction for adult and children’s market.

-She helps develop client’s manuscripts and proposals by working closely with them and only make submissions to publishers when the work has great commercial potential.
+A key feature of her work is helping to develop her clients’ manuscripts and proposals by working closely with them and only make submissions to publishers when the work has great commercial potential.

 Jacinta worked for more than 20 years in the book industry before establishing her own agency in 2004.
 She worked for 10 years in two of Australia’s premier literary agencies: Australian Literary Management (ALM), and Jenny Darling & Associates.

-She graduated from RMIT Graduate Diploma of Editing & Publishing in 1996 and also studied Copyright Law at Melbourne University.
-She has been a member, representative and President of several literary and publishing boards.
+A graduate of the RMIT Graduate Diploma of Editing & Publishing in 1996, she also studied Copyright Law at Melbourne University.
+Jacinta has been a member, representative and President of several literary and publishing boards.